-Please note that this article is written to help people involved in a car accident to understand their options if they feel back pain after a car accident.
-The article is not written by a medical professional and should not be considered a medical advice.
-Similarly, this article should not be considered a legal advice.
-Each case is different.
+Please note that this article is written to help people involved in a car accident understand their options if they feel back pain after a car accident.
+The article is not written by a medical professional and should not be considered medical advice.
+Similarly, this article should not be considered legal advice.
+The facts of each case are different.
 Call us now to get a free consultation with a car accident lawyer.

-Severe lower back pain after car accident is one of the most common symptoms caused by injuries due to rear end collisions.
+Severe lower back pain after a car accident is one of the most common symptoms caused by injuries due to rear-end collisions.
 Another very common symptom is neck pain after a car accident.
 These two symptoms can be immediate, arise within minutes, or delayed after the accident.
-See, section about delayed back pain below.
+See, the section about delayed back pain below.

 There are different types of spine injuries.
 To understand how an injury to a spine might cause pain, one must first understand some basic elements of a human spine.

-In less severe spine injury cases, the rubber-like material in a disc in case of a disc bulge or the foam like material in a disc in case of a disc herniation may come out of the normal area occupied by the disc and touch or squeeze a nerve.
-When this happens, you will experience pain or even loss of function to the particular muscle group that the nerve bundle innervates.
+In less severe spine injury cases, the rubber-like material in a disc in case of a disc bulge or the foam-like material in a disc in case of a disc herniation may come out of the normal area occupied by the disc and touch or squeeze a nerve.
+When this happens, you will experience pain or even loss of function in the particular muscle group that the nerve bundle innervates.

 Sometimes you will not feel any back pain in the immediate aftermath of the car accident.
 In other cases, you may feel some pain, but it will become more severe at a later time.
 It can be after a few hours or even the following day.